shanethehat/sd-agent-plugins/NginxPlus/README.md

 }
 ```

 3. Set the Server Density agent `nginx_status_url` config value to the full URL to access the above status handler e.g. `http://localhost/status`.
+You can read more about setting config values in our [help docs](https://support.serverdensity.com/hc/en-us/articles/201003178-Agent-config-variables)
 4. Download the [NginxPlus.py](NginxPlus.py) plugin file into your [Server Density agent plugin directory](/README.md).
 5. Restart the agent.